S-Yaghouti/Date-Picker/README.md

   * index.html: The main HTML file, where the page structure is defined.
 It includes the script.js file using a <script> tag.
   * style.css: Contains all the styles for the project, including custom HTML styles and DatePicker widget styles.
   * script.js: The main JavaScript file.
 This script imports the DatePicker widget from widget/datepicker.js

-2. just live server the html file and enjoy ✌✌.

 Credits
  * Subhaan Yaghouti Creator and maintainer of the project.